 Note: Values above 500 are considered Beyond the AQI.
 Follow recommendations for the "Hazardous category."
 Additional information on reducing exposure to extremely high levels of particle pollution is available here.

-- Current AQI - The Current Air Quality Index uses EPA's NowCast calculation to be more reflective of current conditions.
-It was developed so that people can take timely action to reduce their exposure to high levels of air pollution when conditions are rapidly changing.
-To better reflect real-time conditions, the Current AQI is computed from the most recent 12 hours of data.
-The calculation uses longer averages during periods of stable air quality and shorter averages when air quality is quickly changing.
-This is particularly effective when events occur that make air quality deteriorate rapidly, like wildfires and dust storms.
-Learn more about PM
+- Current AQI - uses EPA's NowCast calculation to report current conditions versus daily averages.
+The NowCast was developed so people can take timely action to reduce their exposure to high levels of air pollution when conditions are rapidly changing.
+The calculation uses the most recent 12 hours of data (updated hourly) with longer averages during periods of stable air quality and shorter averages when air quality is quickly changing.
+This is particularly effective when air quality deteriorates rapidly like during wildfires and dust storms.
+A NowCast formula exists for ozone as well.